 Chinese dating is just as confusing, and wonderful, as any other type of dating.
 For Westerners, a willingness to learn about Chinese culture can make an interracial or international relationship stronger.
-For Chinese people who want to meet others from the same ethnic background, Internet dating sites can help.
+For Chinese individuals who want to meet others from the same ethnic background, internet dating sites can help.

 As with any culture, not everyone from China shares the same beliefs.
 Still, there are some attitudes about dating that are common among the Chinese.
 An important one is the involvement of family.
 In the United States, we're used to the idea that we make our own choices about whom we date and whom we marry.
 But in traditional Chinese families, the parents may expect to have a say.
 Issues that often emerge include: